NethermindEth/Forta-Agents/Balancer-Bots/Swap-FlashLoan-Fee-Change/README.md

 These tests can be run using `npm run block <BLOCK_NUMBER>` after setting the `jsonRpcUrl` in `forta.config.json` to an RPC of the network in question.

+### Ethereum Mainnet

 > Obs.: There wasn't any case in which `FlashLoanFeePercentageChanged` was emitted, so the following tests are only related to `SwapFeePercentageChanged`.

-### Ethereum Mainnet

 - `14250148` (1 finding - `SwapFeePercentageChanged` was emitted)

 ### Polygon

+> Obs.: There wasn't any case in which `FlashLoanFeePercentageChanged` was emitted, so the following tests are only related to `SwapFeePercentageChanged`.

 - `25025173` (1 finding - `SwapFeePercentageChanged` was emitted)

 ### Arbitrum

+> Obs.: There wasn't any case in which `FlashLoanFeePercentageChanged` was emitted, so the following tests are only related to `SwapFeePercentageChanged`.

 - `6203674` (1 finding - `SwapFeePercentageChanged` was emitted)

 ### Kovan Testnet (PoC)

+> The PoC files are available at `PoC/`.

+In order to run the tests below, uncomment the indicated lines in `src/agent.config.ts`.

 - `32203465` (1 finding - `MockProtocolFeesCollector.setFlashLoanFeePercentage()`)
   - Related to `MockProtocolFeesCollector.setFlashLoanFeePercentage()`